Bi-Weekly Mortgage Payment Programs: Will You Pay Your Mortgage Faster?

 And, this is how a bi-weekly payment plan works.
 With each "13th payment", your loan balance is reduced by the entire amount of the payment.
 You reach your loan's payoff date sooner.

-At today's mortgage rates, bi-weekly payments shorten your loan term by 4 years.Click to see today's rates (Sep 20th, 2017)
+At today's mortgage rates, bi-weekly payments shorten your loan term by 4 years.Verify your new rate (Nov 23rd, 2017)

 Bi-weekly payments plans work; there's no doubt about that.
 It's basic math.
 However, there are several reasons why homeowners may want to avoid enrolling in a bi-weekly mortgage payment plan.